archanpatkar/DIF/README.md

 # DIF
-### DIF - Dependancy Injection Framework is written in Java with JSON based Configuration for DI in Java
+### Dependancy Injection Framework is for DI in Java with JSON based Configuration

 ## Example Usage